Severe Loss Stirs Passion for Nursing

 “I have a perspective that not all nurses have,” he says.
 “The compassion I have for that little child in the NICU is ingrained in me because my daughter was there.”

-Bartrug and his wife learned after a routine ultrasound that their baby had a rare heart defect, but were assured that it could be fixed with surgery after the birth.
+Bartrug and his wife learned after a routine ultrasound that their baby had a rare heart defect, but was assured that it could be fixed with surgery after the birth.
 He learned that one of his 14-year-old students had survived the same heart condition so he felt confident.

 Three weeks later, for unrelated reasons, Bartrug’s wife went into labor and the little girl who they named Quinn Lucille — meaning “Counselor of Light” — was born three months early.